sam-almighty/Activity-Tracker-with-LogDNA/data.md

 ## Data exports
 {: #data_exports}

-You can export data in JSONL format locally, stream data to your terminal, or request an email with a link to the data.
+You can export data in JSONL format locally, write data to your terminal, or request an email with a link to the data.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-export).

 Consider the following information when you export log data:
 * You export a set of event entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.